 Shopping for Souvenirs in Essaouira Medina

-We were advised that it is better to shop for souvenirs in Essaouira than Marrakesh Souq because there are more fixed prices here and the vendors give less hassle.
-It was said that fixed prices in Essaouira are about half of the prices in Marrakesh even after you haggle.
+We were advised that it is better to shop for Moroccan souvenirs in Essaouira than Marrakesh Souq because there are more fixed prices here and the vendors give less hassle.
+It was said that fixed prices in Essaouira are about half of the price in Marrakesh even after you haggle.
 Having been to both, we can say that’s all about right but there are other differences too.

 Yes, people are much more laid back here.
 They will spend a long time chatting about their stuff without hassle.
 Prices are good here.
 And with less risk of getting lost it is also easier on the nerves.

-Essaouira is better than Marrakesh for carved and inlaid wood. – beautifully crafted boxes, ornaments furniture and everything in between are on display in lots of tiny stalls and larger bazaars.
+Essaouira is better than Marrakech for buying items like carved and inlaid wood. – beautifully crafted boxes, ornaments furniture and everything in between are on display in lots of tiny stalls and larger bazaars.
 Beautiful things are so common here that you almost forget how special the craftsmanship is, with its precision-crafted and polished thuja root, inlaid with acacia and lemon woods, aluminium wire and mother of pearl.
 Even more interesting than the stalls, here is a workshop where you can see and hear about every stage of the making process, and there is an enormous bazaar (Centre Artisanal) next door.

 The best place for carpets we found is not in the souq, but nearby: just here: It is in a rather dilapidated and unlovely modern “Complexe Commercial” but the stock is magnificent and the proprietor very business-like and easy to talk to.
 He or his family also has at least one shop in the Medina, just at the back of the Place Marché aux Grains.